NVIDIA/earth2studio/_sources/userguide/advanced/batch.md.txt

 print("Output:", output.size(), output_coords)
 ```

-The input of the model print:
+The output of the following script will be:

 <!-- markdownlint-disable MD013 -->
 ```console